reinhart1010/nix/docs/en/common/black.md

 `black -c "`<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">code</span>`"`

-- Output whether a file or a directory would have changes made to them if they were to be formatted:
+- Show whether a file or a directory would have changes made to them if they were to be formatted:

 `black --check `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file_or_directory</span>

-- Output changes that would be made to a file or a directory without performing them (dry-run):
+- Show changes that would be made to a file or a directory without performing them (dry-run):

 `black --diff `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file_or_directory</span>